SeattleTestbed/docs/EducationalAssignments/ABStoragePartTwo.md

 ```

 # Open a file
-myfile=openfile("look.txt",True)
+myfile=ABopenfile("testfile.txt",True)

 ```
-look.txt is a valid file name, however Look.txt is not.
-Examples of other invalid files names are, look@.txt, look/.txt, and look().txt.
+testfile.txt is a valid file name, however Testfile.txt is not.
+Examples of other invalid files names are, testfile@.txt, testfile/.txt, and testfile().txt.
 Essentially all non-alphanumeric characters are not allowed.

 In this case we are verifying the security of the reference monitor.
+This code attempts to make a new file and write some valid data.
+The contents of the file is viewed at various instances, one being as soon as a new file is opened and the other being after making a valid write before closing the file.
 This code attempts to append data without the proper permissions to do so.
-First the file is opened using `myfile=openfile("look.txt",True)`.
-Next `myfile.readat(1,0)` tries to read from the file.
-The 0 refers to an offset of zero and 1 refers to number of characters being read.
-The try: statement tells the program to "try" this case.
-Notice that the except is executed if an error is raised.
-If the security layer fails the test then the else statement is executed.
-The finally: statement will always run, closing the file.
+First the file is opened using ABopenfile function `myfile=ABopenfile("testfile.txt",True). `Next myfile.readat(2,0) tries to read from the file which has been created.
+The 0 refers to an offset of zero and 2 refers to number of characters being read.
+The assert call would look to validate the condition mentioned with its call and pass if the statement made is true and false if the statement made is false.Then finally: statement will always run, closing the file.

 #### Test case 2: